apache/logging-log4j2/BUILDING.md

     mvn clean install

-Once install is run, you can run the Clirr check on the 1.2 API module:
+Once install is run, you can run the Clirr check on the API and 1.2 API modules:

+    mvn clirr:check -pl log4j-api

     mvn clirr:check -pl log4j-1.2-api